kubernetes-sigs/lws/keps/257-Subgroup-leader-only/README.md

 -->

 There are cases where the resource requirements for the leader are different from the ones by the worker, while still being able to guarantee exclusive placement on the workers.
-Having a leaderOnly subgroup means that the placement of the leader will be independent of the workers, and by adding the `subgroup-exclusive-topology`, the workers can be guaranteed to be scheduled on the same topology.
+Having a `LeaderExcluded` subgroup means that the placement of the leader will be independent of the workers, and by adding the `subgroup-exclusive-topology`, the workers can be guaranteed to be scheduled on the same topology.

 ### Goals